-There is a range of assets which qualify for a tax relief called Business Relief (BR).
+Our final inheritance tax planning tip relates to a range of assets which qualify for a tax relief called Business Relief (BR).
 With an IHT portfolio* for example, once qualifying assets are held for two years, they can then achieve exemption from IHT (providing they are still held at the time of death).
 Many are unlisted and certain AIM-listed stocks qualify.
 This approach will carry a higher investment risk when compared to other options, however you do not have to give any assets away, you have ongoing access to your capital, and you do not have to survive for seven years – just two.

 *This service should be regarded as high risk as it is exclusively focused on equities.
 The portfolios are wholly invested in small capitalisation stocks.
 These companies are therefore more volatile and whilst they offer great potential, growth is not guaranteed.
 It is important to note that this should be seen as a long-term investment.

 The current inheritance tax rules and tax treatment of AIM shares may change in the future.
 We strongly recommend that clients discuss their financial arrangements with their tax adviser before investing, as the value of any tax reliefs available is subject to individual circumstances.